-Hafa Adai and Welcome.
-On behalf of the President, Faculty, and Management Team, I would like to thank you for your interest in the course and workshop offerings of the Continuing Education and Workforce Development (CE&WD), Guam Community College.
-The CE&WD programs are in alignment with GCC's mission of "being a leader in career and technical workforce development", by offering a wide variety of classroom and other educational experiences designed to enhance your professional development and optimize your employment options.
+Hafa Adai and Welcome!
+On behalf of the President, Faculty, and Management Team, I would like to thank you for your interest in the course and workshop offerings of the Continuing Education and Workforce Development (CEWD), Guam Community College.
+The CEWD programs are in alignment with GCC's mission of being "a leader in career and technical workforce development", by offering a wide variety of classroom and other educational experiences designed to enhance your professional development and optimize your employment options.

 We take great pride in working hand-in-hand with our industry leaders and business professionals to ensure the training we provide is relevant to the current business environment, and of the highest quality in all of Micronesia.
-Our various courses are specific and short-term, and are designed for the professional, working adult.
-We also offer the on-line experience for those whose schedule better supports this non-traditional learning environment.
-If you are simply seeking to enrich your life through learning, we offer a wide variety of classes for you to explore.
+Our various courses are specific and short-term, and are designed for the working professional.
+We also offer extensive testing opportunities for individuals interested in seeking national certificates and licenses.
+If you are simply seeking to enrich your life through learning, we offer a wide variety of classes for you to explore as well.